PRESIDENTIAL PROS & CONS – Part TwoJune 6, 2016

 The Egyptians believed in multiple gods who took on bizarre and animalistic forms, and held even stranger notions of the afterlife.
 Over the centuries, they developed an entire culture based around preparing for the journey after death.
 They even had the equivalent of a video game player’s guide with step-by-step instructions through the obstacles of the underworld’s labyrinth.

-This obsession with life-after-death led to the creation of the pyramids, constructed as tombs for the pharaohs – massive, intricate, temples jam-packed with anything and everything a mummified King might require upon his resurrection, including the kitchen sink.
+This obsession with life-after-death led to the creation of the pyramids, constructed as tombs for the pharaohs – massive, intricate, temples jam-packed with anything and everything a mummified King might require upon his resurrection, except for a kitchen sink.
 You know, a fully stocked pantry, butt loads of treasure, petrified pets, and even a whole staff of buried alive servants, the works.
 (Click Here for more on Egyptian Mythology)

 Ancient Egyptian history is split between three-different periods: The Old Kingdom, the Middle Kingdom and the New Kingdom, which funny enough is still older than most of recorded history.
 Over the course of a good 3,100 years and about 30 dynasties there were approximately 333 Pharaohs but due to terrible cultural memories and even worse mismanagement of historical artifacts, we only have a handful of clues about a select few of these infamous Pharaohs…

-A good 5,000 years ago, give or take a century, there was a man named Scorpion… not to be confused with the badass Mortal Kombat character or that movie starring Dwayne ‘The Rock’ Johnson.
+A good 5,000 years ago, (give or take a century) there was a man named Scorpion… not to be confused with the Mortal Kombat character or that movie starring Dwayne ‘The Rock’ Johnson.
 This guy was a King or Chieftain of Upper Egypt during the proto-dynastic period.
 What is the proto-dynastic period you ask?
 Well, that is the period prior to the dynastic period of Ancient Egypt aka the time of the Pharaohs and stuff.